google-marketing-solutions/variable_redactor/README.md

 sheet (look for the value 'Completed variables processing').

-You can now check on the "Tags" sheet which tags contain references to any of the flagged variables and proceed to updated the in Google Tag Manager.
+You can now check on the "Tags" sheet which tags contain references to any of the flagged variables and proceed to update those Tags in Google Tag Manager with the new Variables.

 ## Disclaimers